ChristophGeske/Covid-19-Detector/README.md

 # Covid-19-Detector using Cough and Sound Recordings - Android App

+## Current state of the project (STOPPED DEVELOPMENT)

+This is more of an idea collection.
+There is no functioning app hear but maybe a starting point for others.

+A simple model (not for cough data yet) was trained and imported into an Android app.
+The model used in the app is just an proof of concept and needs to be replaced with a  model able to detect real covid cough data.
+The App needs to be extended to record cough sounds and put them through the model returning a positiv/negative result.

 ## Why is this relevant?

 With the emergence of the Omicron variant we will soon (mid January 2022 peak in 15.01.2022) see a spike in cases including increased hospitalizations and a need for rapid antigen tests, according to the [latest models](https://youtu.be/rRIiJcqyIpY).